Contact Us

 Colca Canyon

-colca canyon: best time to trek & what to see
+colca canyon: best time to trek & tips

-The Colca Canyon is one of the most recognized tourist destinations in Peru.
-Located to the northeast of Arequipa, this deep valley has a depth of 4,160 meters, making it the deepest canyon in the world.
-As attractive as the Colca Canyon may be, its not a great place to visit year round.
-Below we share when is the best time to visit the Colca Canyon.
+Colca Canyon ranks among Peru’s most iconic natural wonders.
+Located northeast of Arequipa, this deep valley reaches a depth of about 4,160 meters, making it one of the world’s most dramatic canyons.
+As compelling as Colca Canyon is, it isn’t ideal to visit year-round.
+Below we share when’s the best time to explore it and how to make the most of Colca Canyon tours.

 Best Time to Trek the Colca Canyon